get-iplayer/get_iplayer/README.md

 	`get_iplayer --type=radio`

-* List all TV programmes with "doctor who" in the title/episode:
+* List all TV programmes with "doctor who" in the name (matching is case-insensitive):

 	`get_iplayer "doctor who"`

-* List all TV and radio programmes with "doctor who" in the title/episode:
+* List all TV and radio programmes with "doctor who" in the name:

 	`get_iplayer --type tv,radio "doctor who"`

-* List all BBC One TV programmes:
+* List all BBC One programmes:

 	`get_iplayer --channel="BBC One"`

-* List all Radio 4 Extra programmes:
+* List Radio 4 and Radio 4 Extra programmes with "Book at Bedtime" in the title:

-	`get_iplayer --type=radio --channel="Radio 4 Extra"`
+	`get_iplayer --type=radio --channel="Radio 4" "Book at Bedtime"`

-* List all Radio 4 programmes:
+* List only Radio 4 programmes with "Book at Bedtime" in the title:

-	`get_iplayer --type=radio --channel="Radio 4$"`
+	`get_iplayer --type=radio --channel="Radio 4$" "Book at Bedtime"`

 	*(The `$` regular expression metacharacter matches "Radio 4" only at the end of the channel name, thus avoiding matches against "Radio 4 Extra")*

-* Record programme number 208 (index from search results) in HD, with SD fallback if HD not available:
+* Record TV programme number 208 (index from search results) in HD, with SD fallback if HD not available:

 	`get_iplayer --get 208` [default is to download best available]